mhatalski/awesome-cnc/README.md

 ### Related Awesome Lists
 - [Awesome Plotters](https://github.com/beardicus/awesome-plotters) - What is a plotter but a CNC machine with a pen?
-- [DrawingBots Resources]() - list of resources and tools for plotter and drawing robot enthusiasts
+- [DrawingBots Resources](https://drawingbots.net/resources) - List of resources and tools for plotter and drawing robot enthusiasts